We had a good number of solutions come in for this challenge. Firstly, we had a few solutions from children at Peak School in Hong Kong:

 Once we discovered all of the factors, we worked out all of the multiples!

 Deniz, Kyristian, Paul, Hamza from Lillington Primary School sent in the following:

 The first thing we looked at was the number 49.
 The factors for 49 are 1, 49 and 7.
 The only one we could use was 7 so we knew that the row and column with 42 in had to be 7.
 This also meant that no other number could be repeated from now on.
 Looking at the bottom row we now knew this had to be 6 as 6 x 7 = 42.

 Secondly we looked at 15 which had to be 3x5.
 The row had to be 3 and the column 5 as 27 is not in the 5 times table.
 Using this we knew the last column was 9 because 3x9=27.

 Looking down the column with 22 and 24 in tells us this had to be the 2x table meaning the corresponding rows were 11 and 12.

-It was really good to hear about your different approaches, perhaps everyone could send in solutions that we will see in 2018.
+It was really good to hear about your different approaches, thank you for your well explained solutions.